VictorAvelar/mollie-api-go/docs/v3-upgrade.md

   - For Links: {Value}Links | {Value}ListLinks
 - Params now contain the full name of the value they contain.
 Ex. pID now is payment.
 - Methods and its references is not PaymentMethods to make its purpose clear.
+- Services that now return the full response object as part of the returned values (the response is always the first value of `n` returned):
+  - Captures
+  - Chargebacks
+  - Customers
+  - Invoices
+  - Mandates
+  - Miscellaneous
+  - Onboarding
+  - Partners
+  - Orders

 ## Other changes